Anisotropic Total Variation Regularized L^1-Approximation and Denoising/Deblurring of 2D Bar Codes: Introduction

 \item What do numerical simulations for minimization of these functionals yield?
 Particularly, how do these minimization algorithms perform in the presence of noise?

 \end{enumerate}

 Question 1 is answered in Lemma \ref{trivial}.
-The basis for answering questions 2 and 3 lie in the existence of a certain vector field (cf. the definition of ${\mathcal V}$ in \pref{eq:setofvfields}).
+The basis for answering question lies in the existence of a certain vector field (cf. the definition of ${\mathcal V}$ in \pref{eq:setofvfields}).
 Following an argument initially presented in \cite{Meyer01}, and elaborated on in \cite{ChanEsedoglu05}, we find that a sufficient condition for $u_0$ to be a minimizer is the existence of a vector field $v \in {\mathcal V}(u_0)$ (cf. Theorem~\ref{thm:minimizervectorfield}).
 Arguments from convex analysis (\cite{EkelandTemam76}, \cite{Ring00}) show that the existence of such a vector field is also a necessary condition (cf. Lemma \ref{lem:minimimpliesvectorf}).
 We then use the sufficiency, and a particular vector field construction, to show that if $\lambda > \frac4{\omega}$, a barcode $z$ is the unique minimizer of $F_1$ and $F_2$ with $f = z$ (cf. Corollaries~\ref{cor:leavebar codealone} and \ref{F2-barcode}).
 If $K$ represents convolution with any positive kernel (PSF) of unit mass, the same condition on $\lambda$ insures that $z$ is the unique minimizer of $F_3$ (cf. first part of Theorem~\ref{barcode-conv}).
-We use the necessity to answer question 3: the only binary signals $f$ which $F_1$ is faithful to are clean 2D bar codes (cf. Lemma~\ref{lem:onlybars}) and the only binary signals $u_0$ which $F_3$ with $f = Ku_0$ is faithful to are bar codes (cf. second part of Theorem~\ref{barcode-conv}).
 Question 4 is discussed in Sections~\ref{Numerical-Implementation} and~\ref{sec:numerical}.

 Because of the importance these vector fields play in our analysis we introduce special notation for them (compare with the \emph{extremal pairs} in \cite[Section 1.14, Proposition 5]{Meyer01}).
 For a fixed $u\in BV(\R^2)$ we define